lsennn/Deus-ex-machina/README.md

 ## Token Count & Instruction Style Approach

 DEM sends approximately 4100 tokens by default.
 It’s not a lightweight preset, but it’s not wasteful either: every word is relevant.
 It’s written in a high-density syntax, compressed to the limits of English while still being entirely clear to the model.
 Since it’s modular, the token footprint can be reduced to under 1800 tokens while retaining a fully efficient core of instructions.
-At its absolute maximum, it sits at around 4700 tokens.
-The focus was efficiency and coherence, not pure token count.
+The focus is efficiency and coherence, not pure token count.
-A lot of different prompt techniques were used with the goal of helping prompt adherence: XML tagging, capitalization, trigger words, bullet points, pseudo-strings, clear wording, sending almost every instruction post-history, repeating “Instructions:”, assigning a role to the model, and many more.
+A lot of different prompt techniques were used with the goal of helping prompt adherence: XML tagging, capitalization, trigger words, bullet points, pseudo-strings, clear wording, sending almost every instruction post-history, assigning a role to the model, and many more.

-## The Modules
+# The Modules

 Every module has commentary inside.
 Open each of them in SillyTavern and read their contents for more information.

+## Scene Plan -- A Different Way of Reasoning

+Native Thinking can be extremely useful -- the model can plan its response and correct mistakes or wrong assumptions about the scene.
+However, it comes with a few problems: some models tend to overthink for thousands of tokens, doubting the prompt; other models don't overthink, but they don't follow CoT instructions, and their own reasoning is insufficient for what the scene needs, sometimes producing unnecessary drafts.

+That's why Scene Plan was created: to solve all of these issues.
+Scene Plan is a reasoning-like block created to plan the scene inside the final response itself, outside of the thinking block.
+It solves overthinking, drafting, and incomplete thinking problems entirely.
+Scene Plan is a dynamic-state block, so it only reasons about the modules you have enabled.

+> [!IMPORTANT]
+> For most models, you have to disable native thinking/reasoning capabilities.
+For models where you can't disable thinking (Kimi K3, GPT 5.6, Gemini 3.1 Pro/3.5 Flash+, etc.), you have to lower the reasoning effort to the minimum possible, but still keep Scene Plan enabled.
+For GLM 5.3, you have to select `!
+Thinking !
+(FALLBACK)` instead of Scene Plan in the REASONING section.

-### Core
+## Core

-Sets up the macro system and the preset framing.
+Sets up the macro cleaner and the preset framing.
 Essential to keep enabled and in order, except for **System Policies**, which may be disabled if your model is already very dark-leaning and doesn’t send out refusals.

-### Story
+## Story

-{{User}} agency means you control {{user}}. **CYOA** features choose-your-own-adventure options where the model will write and act out your decisions and dialogue according to your choices. **Director State** means you’re the director.
+You control {{User}} means you have the agency. **CYOA** features choose-your-own-adventure options where the model will write and act out your decisions and dialogue according to your choices. **Director State** means you’re the director.
 Your messages serve as input, and the story is built to match them.
-In this mode, the model will write and act for you.
+In this mode, the model will write and act for you. **Input Improver:** An AGENCY option: the model intentionally repeats your messages to improve the writing and dialogue while preserving your original intention at the same time.
+It doesn't write for you during the whole turn (Director does that) -- just for the first paragraph.
+You still control your actions.

-### Characters and plot guidance
+### Characters and Plot Guidance

 Takes care of character portrayal and plot progression.

-### Narration and dialogue
+### Narration and Dialogue

 Defines the prose style.
 Written with the aim of reducing slop at its root and offer different flavors while at it.
 For narration: **Cinematic** is the default, offering a balance between literary and dry. **Literary** is the most flavorful and stylized. **Dry** cuts out all similes and metaphors.
 As for dialogue: **Naturalistic** is the default pick - realistic, lifelike. **Lean** offers precise, carefully chosen and not too prominent dialogue. **Heightened** makes dialogue more present, intense, and lengthy.

-### Adult options
+### Pacing

-Each has its own flavor: one is more realistic, and the other is more fantastical and absolutely unrestrained.
-Both options are disabled by default.
+You can change pacing through the prompt list.
+There are three options:
+- **Adaptive (default)** -- progression speed adapts to the card and the story.
+- **Frenetic** -- story progression is fast-paced.
+- **Laid-Back** -- story progresses slowly.

 ### Length

 Lets you define the range of the responses’ length. **Flexible** is the default, but there are also **short, medium, and long**, all dynamically adapting each scene to the defined range instead of a fixed value.

+### Adult Options

+There are three options.
+Each has its own flavor: Realistic Smut is more realistic, and Max Lewdness is more fantastical and absolutely unrestrained and uncensored in all regards.
+There's also a third option if you don't want NSFW: Nothing Explicit.
+All options are disabled by default.

+### World-Building

+A optional module: you can control how expansive or contained you want world-building to be.
+It also works with slice-of-life and real-world scenarios.
+There are three options:
+- **Card-Default**: no tokens or instructions, only a reminder that it's following the card.
+- **Contained**: only necessary additions, sheet-faithful.
+- **Expanded**: detailed world-building beyond the sheet.

+### Combat Writing

+An optional combat prompt, and you can control how long battles last.
+There are three options:
+- **Dynamic**: adapts length contextually to the battle.
+- **Rapid**: ends fights quickly.
+- **Extended**: sustains the battle for several turns.

+## Narrative Styles

+Narrative Styles change the atmosphere, feel, or vibes of the narrative.
+It won't override the card, characters, or story -- only the framing changes.
+There are nine options, and you can pick multiple at once: Comedic, Dramatic, Epic, Gothic, Dreamy, Surrealist, Eerie, Grimdark, and Lighthearted.
+When you toggle on Comedic and Dramatic, it activates the "Dramedy" prompt; Grimdark and Lighthearted activate the "Grimbright" prompt.

-### Visuals
+## Visuals

 **Dialogue Color** defines a color for each character and is enabled by default. **Visual Storytelling** creates HTML and CSS elements that help tell the story instead of just being fluff.

-### Formatting
+## Formatting

 You can pick between a lot of different formatting options in wildly different and experimental combinations.
 You can choose the **Character POV, {{User}} POV, asterisk usage, tense** and between visible, hidden and no **True Thoughts** (later in more detail).
 No asterisks, 3rd person character POV, hidden True Thoughts, 2nd person {{user}} POV, and present tense are the default picks.
-All formatting options are consolidated and enforced through **Prose Formatting**, keep it enabled.
+All formatting options are consolidated and enforced through **Response Directives**, keep it enabled.

-### Constraints
+## Constraints

 Help steer the models away from annoying and story-damaging patterns: **Character Realism, Anti-Character Omniscience, Anti-Positivity Bias, Anti-Repetition, and Ban-List**.
 They don’t solve every problem -- they are mitigation tools.
 You can’t really control LLMs completely.

-### Add-Ons
+## Add-Ons

 **Status, Momentum Engine, Story Threads** (explained later in more detail), and **Tracker** (tracks time, date, location, and weather). **Conflict**, which is disabled by default, is an alternative version of Momentum Engine that uses fewer tokens and has a slower pace, but it still keeps the story moving.
 All add-ons have UIs through regex, so make sure to have them **all active** if they fit your taste.
 > [!NOTE]
 > UIs created through DEM's regex set don't send out HTML/CSS tokens to the LLM, they alter the UI display only.
 Raw input stays simple and token-efficient.
 Regexes are also used to clean the context after a certain depth (2-6) from old add-ons and HTML formatting, keeping them in the context only as necessary for consistency reasons and story progression.

+### Psychological States

+Adds inner-state (internal conflict, perceptions, mind state) and motivation (immediate goal, purpose, action or inaction) fields to each major character.

-### System Utility
+## System Utility

-**Momentum Engine Router** is the second phase of Momentum Engine. **Structure** dynamically consolidates the structure of the output according to the modules you have enabled, keep it enabled.
+**Momentum Engine Router** is the second phase of Momentum Engine. **Response Directives** dynamically consolidates the formatting and the structure of the output according to the modules you have enabled, keep it enabled.
+Enable **Post-History Instructions** when the card you’re using injects instructions if you want that behavior.

-### User Utility
+## User Utility

-Enable **Post-History Instructions** when the card you’re using injects instructions if you want that behavior. **Force Formatting** brute-forces selected options when models are stubborn. **Force Language** is an option when you want your responses to be in a language other than English. **Custom OOC** sends user instructions in a more consistent manner. **Hard Jailbreak** may be used when the model is consistently refusing.
-Overkill for most models (may work for Mimo).
+**Force Formatting** brute-forces selected options when models are stubborn. **Change Language** is an option when you want your responses to be in a language other than English. **Custom Instructions** sends user instructions in a more consistent manner. **Hard Jailbreak** may be used when the model is consistently refusing.
+Overkill for most models (may work for Mimo). **Fandom**: if you're roleplaying in a specific series setting; helps with lore consistency, character faithfulness and coherent developments.

-### Reasoning

-`!
-Thinking !` is enabled by default (later in more detail) **Anti-Overthink** is an attempt at making models like Kimi think less.
-It has mixed results depending on the provider and time of day.
-Kimi is resistant to instructions that try to modify its CoT.

-### Danger Zone
+## Danger Zone

 The **Warning System** uses the macro engine to tell the model to output warnings in the response if something is misconfigured.
 You can safely disable it if you’re intentionally using a configuration that triggers it.
 Otherwise, keep it enabled.